daos-stack/daos/utils/githooks/README.md

 The following packages are used by built-in githooks.

-1. `clang-format` version 14.0.5 or higher - Formatter for C code.
+1. `git-clang-format` and `clang-format` version 14.0.5 or higher - Formatter for C code.
 If the check is unable to parse the version output, it will fail.
 Try running `<root>/site_scons/site_tools/extra/extra.py` to check.
 2. `pylint`
 3. `flake8`